ShaziahGafur/Virtual-Assistant-for-Dementia-Patients/README.md

 ### Note about communicating:

 For some ????? reason, React-Native's "fetch" doesn't work when doing POST requests with a body.
 You'll get the request but it'll have nothing in the body.
 I haven't tested if this is the same for GET or DELETE requests.
 Use "axios" instead.
 I have an example already set up in the RecordAudio.js file.

+---
+### Old Notes on Ngrok which we may need for deploying to PROD

+Installation:

+choco install ngrok

+Ngrok is for port-forwarding.
+Essentially when you're on the Expo Go app, the localhost on your iPad and the localhost on your computer will be different.
+Usually you can find the IP Address of your computer by doing ipconfig on Windows, and use that IP address instead but I found that didn't work on UofT wifi / my computer for some reason.
+Ngrok basically exposes a port on your computer to the Internet and converts it to like a web address.
+You can then use that web address to communicate from the front-end to back-end.

+You don't really need to use Ngrok if you're running the front-end and back-end on the same machine.
+Eg. after running the front-end server, open the web version vs using the Expo App on your iPad, but I haven't tried this so idk.

+Ngrok only runs for 2 hours in the free version, so you'll need to re-run the cmd, and change value of "NGROK_API" to the new web address they give you every 2 hours.

+Running Ngrok:

+In a terminal, run ngrok http 5000.
+This is because 5000 is the port that the backend will run from.
+Copy the ".io" address that the response gives you, and then paste that into the constant "NGROK_API" on the Front-End.